blockdude/c-vc-game/CONVENTIONS.md

  - Type modifiers always go before the type
  - Type qualifiers always go before the type and/or type modifiers, obviously excluding type qualifiers for pointers which must go on the right of the pointer
  - Storage class specifiers are always specified before any type qualifiers, type modifiers, and/or type
+ - Try and follow const correctness but not for function parameters
  - Casts should have not be followed by a space:
 ```c
 int foo = 10;